-Gandhi Jayanti Speech is often given by students on the occasion of the birth anniversary of Mohandas Karam Chand Gandhi also known as Mahatma Gandhi.
-It is celebrated as Gandhi Jayanti on 2nd October every year and students and children participate in various stage programs and deliver speeches honoring Gandhiji.
-In this article, the Gandhi Jayanti speech in English or the Speech on 2nd October is given in detail.
-Students can prepare a long speech On Gandhi Jayanti as well as a short speech on Gandhi Jayanti on their own with the help of the below-given information.
+Gandhi Jayanti speech is given by students on the occasion of the birth anniversary of Mohandas Karamchand Gandhi, also known as Mahatma Gandhi.
+It is celebrated as Gandhi Jayanti on the 2nd of October every year, and students and children participate in various stage programs and deliver speeches honouring Gandhiji.
+The world will celebrate the 154th birth anniversary of Gandhi Ji on 2 October 2023.

 Long Speech on Gandhi Jayanti

-Greetings to everyone gathered here on the occasion of Gandhi Jayanti, I (your name) heartily welcome you to celebrate this momentous day along with us.
+Greetings to everyone gathered here on the occasion of Gandhi Jayanti.
+I (your name) heartily welcome you to celebrate this momentous day along with us.

-On 2nd October, every year India celebrates a national holiday in remembrance and honor of the birth of Mohandas Karamchand Gandhi as Gandhi Jayanti.
-Mohandas Karamchand Gandhi, who is also famously referred to as Mahatma Gandhi, was given the title of “Father of The Nation” by Netaji Subhash Chandra Bose for his relentless struggles for our independence.
-Today is his 151st birth anniversary and we are here to revisit the principles via which he led his life and fought for independence.
+On 2nd October every year, India celebrates a national holiday in remembrance and honour of the birth of Mohandas Karamchand Gandhi as Gandhi Jayanti.
+Mohandas Karamchand Gandhi, also famously referred to as Mahatma Gandhi, was given the title of “Father of The Nation'' by Netaji Subhash Chandra Bose for his relentless struggles for our independence.
+The Nobel laureate Rabindranath Tagore gave him the title of ‘Mahatma’, which means ‘the one with the greatest soul’.

 Short Speech on Gandhi Jayanti

 A short speech on Gandhi Jayanti in English for students is helpful for students in grades 4-6.
 Let’s take a look at the short speech on Mahatma Gandhi Jayanti in English.

 Good morning all!
 My name is (your name), and we have gathered to celebrate the birthday of Mahatma Gandhi.